ManifoldScholar/manifold-docusaurus/docs/walkthroughs/word_mammoth.md

 ## 1. Styling Word Documents

 Let’s be candid, styling Word documents is where your real struggle with this process is going to happen.
 Most folks you are going to deal with learned how to use Word, and word processors more generally, by embracing the “what you see is what you get” (WYSIWYG) mentality and corresponding set of features, which app designers created to make it easier for everyone to use their software.
 But WYSIWYG is a mirage that obfuscates the truth.
-It gives your a false impression of what you are actually doing to the text you are adjusting, and it confuses structure with rendering.
+It gives you a false impression of what you are actually doing to the text you are adjusting, and it confuses structure with rendering.
 Bear with us for a moment.

-- Open a Word document you’re wanting to load into Manifold, making sure are in the **Print Layout** view (you can confirm this in the **View** menu).
+- Open a Word document you’re wanting to load into Manifold, making sure you are in the **Print Layout** view (you can confirm this in the **View** menu).
 - Now, from the **Home** menu in the ribbon, select the button for **Styles Pane**.
 It should be a little right of center.
 When you click that, you should see a sidebar slide out from the right of the application with a listing of different styles.
 - Look to the bottom of that sidebar.
 There should be two checkbox options.
 Click on the top one: **Show styles guides**.
 The styles sidebar on the right side of the screen will now include numbered blocks next to each style listing, each differently colored to help distinguish one from another.
 And you should likewise see colored blocks with numbers to the left of each of the paragraphs in your document.